 Why do I need a colonoscopy?
 A colonoscopy is a screening exams used to look for colorectal cancer (commonly referred to as colon cancer).
 They’re also used to look for polyps before they become cancer.

 Why was I told I need a colonoscopy?
-A colonoscopy is performed by the NYC gastroenterologist, Dr. Shawn Khodadadian, to diagnose or treat a number of conditions of the colon, including constipation, rectal bleeding, or a positive fecal occult blood test (FOBT).
+A colonoscopy is performed by NYC gastroenterologists to diagnose or treat a number of conditions of the colon, including constipation, rectal bleeding, or a positive fecal occult blood test (FOBT).
 It is also indicated in those with a family history of colorectal cancer, or previous polyps.

 Will I receive sedation for the colonoscopy?
 You will receive sedation for the exam, which means that an intravenous line is placed and medications are given intravenously.
 This is not general anesthesia, although almost all patients are comfortable during the procedure.
 Because of the sedation, you will need a driver to take you home.